Seanxupoj/DATA-ANALYST-PORTFOLIO/README.md

 * [Education](https://github.com/Seanxupoj/DATA-ANALYST-PORTFOLIO/tree/main/Airline%20Loyalty%20Campaign%20and%20Churn%20Analysis)

 ## Projects
+In this section you can find a brief overview of my projects.

 #### Chicago City 311 Service Analysis
+For this project,

 #### Airline Loyalty Campaign and Churn Analysis
+For this project,

 #### Airbnb Bangkok Listings and Price Analysis
+For this project,

 #### Fitness Tracker Data Exploration
+For this project,

 ## Certificates